 Wild Animals & Their Fear of Humans

-Intentionally or not, humans are currently considered a super predator to other animals and are considered an unsustainable threat to the ecosystem.
+Intentionally or not, humans are currently considered super predators to other animals and are considered an unsustainable threat to the ecosystem.
 It would make sense for other animals to fear us.
-We have adopted the theory that animals should stay fearful of humans, in hope to protect and promote conservation of their species.
+We have adopted the theory that animals should stay fearful of humans, in the hope to protect and promote the conservation of their species.
 I decided to ask some friends on Facebook a question: